pace-neutrons/Horace/documentation/user_docs/docs/example_scripts/horace_diagnostics.rst

 ::

    %Take a cut from an sqw file, to get a dispersion plot.
-Ensure we do not
+Ensure we
-   %select the -nopix option, i.e. the object "cs" will be larger in memory,
+   % do not %select the -nopix option.
+While this means that the object
+   % "cs" will be larger in memory than with `-nopix`

-   %but will retain all of the information about detector pixels from
+   % but will retain all of the information about detector pixels from
-   %individual runs (sample orientations) during the experiment.
+   % individual runs (sample orientations) during the experiment.

    sqw_file='/mnt/data/Science/URu2Si2/data/sqw/Ei81_20K.sqw';